Healthy Mediterranean Green Lentil Soup with Spinach

 • 1 onion diced

-• 5 cups water or low-sodium vegetable stock
+• 5 cups low-sodium vegetable broth or water

 Instructions

-• Add the remaining ingredients through cayenne pepper (potato, lentils, vegetable stock, chili powder, cumin, paprika, turmeric, and cayenne).
+• Add the water (or vegetable broth) and the drained and rinsed lentils.
 Cover and bring to a boil.
 Reduce to simmer.

-• Simmer until the lentils and potatoes are soft, 20-30 minutes.
+• Simmer until the lentils are tender but not falling apart, about 25 minutes.

 Nutrition Facts